Chapter 1 : All Our Yesterdays

 The words tangle together and she has to remind herself that here this is no offence.
 His hand slips out of hers.

 “Is it so bad to want you alive?”

 “I prefer being free to being alive.”

-At the meetings she has done her best to avoid him.
 She knows he has recognized her from all those parties.
 She does not need another reminder of a past so shameful that she can barely breathe.
-Their
+Their stares are enough.

 “Black - I -“

-“I’m Sirius Black,” he ignores her, winking at her, “Current residence at Hogwarts School of Witchcraft and Wizardry - after that, who knows?
-Going nowhere fast, disowned, irresponsible, charming, handsome - and
+“I’m Sirius Black,” he ignores her, winking.
+“Current residence at Hogwarts School of Witchcraft and Wizardry.
+After that, who knows?
+Going nowhere fast, disowned, irresponsible, charming, handsome - and my mother’s Satan herself.”

-my mother’s Satan herself,” He wiggles his fingers at her, and finally she grabs his hand.
+He wiggles his fingers at her, and finally she grabs his hand.
 It swallows her up, warmth enveloping her everywhere.
-She sighs,

 “Dorcas bitch-extraordinaire, pleasure to meet you.”